cnburnett/cnburnett.github.io/project_cedarbox.md

 ### History

 Coding Cedar started in 2007 when Patrick Hayes and I built a consultation tracking tool built on top of Drupal CMS (Verion 5 and then quickly, 6).
 At the time it was called the 'Community Information Systems' (CIS).
-The first users were First Nations near Prince Rupert BC and in the BC Northeast.
-By 2018, the system had gone through ~8 versions and 3 platforms and Cedar was in use in over a dozen British Columbia Nations.
+The first users were 2 First Nations near Prince Rupert BC and a Nation in the BC Northeast.
+By 2018, the system had gone through ~8 versions and 3 platforms, and was in use in over a dozen British Columbia Nations stewardship offices.

 ### Features